 - 2.5mm thick copper

-- 0.1mm highly polished stainless steel cooking surface
+- 0.1mm polished stainless steel cooking surface

 - Copper lids